Looking at a brand and category through the lenses of archetypes can help unleash powerful brand positionings and brand growth opportunities.

 Harley Davidson telling its Outlaw story:

 The actual archetype classification will slightly vary depending on the source that is being used, but there are generally 12 basic archetypes, each associated with their specific set of motivations, value and drivers and a specific set of characteristics and attributes.

 I am posting 2 of these overviews below.
 One, a very simplified one pager for orientation.
 The other one is a Slideshare presentation that provides a good overview of the various archetypes and their characteristics.

 So ask yourself:

-– What core motivations and desires do your consumers try to satisfy be using your category?
-Your brand?
-Your core competitors?
+- What core motivations and desires do your consumers try to satisfy by using your category (generic category archetype)?

-– Which archetype best corresponds to this set of desires?
+- Which archetype best corresponds to this set of desires (see list below)?

-– What characteristics are associated with this archetype?
+- What characteristics are associated with those archetypes?

-– What implications does this archetype have for your brand positioning?
-Your brand story?
-Your marketing activities?
+- What implications does this archetype have for your brand positioning and your brand story?